 If history, physical examination, and imaging studies are normal, colonic transit studies (radiopaque marker studies) or motility studies (colonic or anorectal manometry) can help identify less common causes of constipation.

 Treatment of any identified cause should be attempted before medications are considered.
 For functional constipation, conservative therapy is preferred, which includes patient education and dietary changes.
-When necessary, bulk-forming laxatives and/or non-bulk-forming laxatives or enemas can be used.
+When disimpaction is necessary, bulk-forming laxatives and/or non-bulk-forming laxatives or enemas can be used.
 The combination of fiber and fluid intake influences stool output in a dose-response relationship (see Nutritional Considerations below).
 Physical activity may also be beneficial.

 Many of the drugs below can be used in children, but doses must be adjusted accordingly.
 Many of these remedies are available in oral form and as rectal suppositories and enemas.
-For toilet-trained children, the typical duration of medical treatment for functional constipation is at least two months.
+For toilet-trained children, the typical duration of medical treatment for functional constipation is at least 2 months.
 It should then be gradually discontinued only after complete resolution of constipation symptoms for a month.
 For children in the developmental stages of toilet training, the treatments are usually stopped only when toilet training has successfully been achieved.

-Simple therapies, including supplemental fruit juices with sorbitol (for infants already eating solid foods), and those therapies mentioned above, should be tried first.
+Simple therapies, including supplemental fruit juices with sorbitol (for infants already eating solid foods) and those therapies mentioned above, should be tried first.
 Glycerin suppositories or rectal stimulation with a lubricated thermometer may occasionally be used if absolutely required.
 Enemas and stimulant laxatives should not be used in infants.

 Bulk-forming agents (e.g., oral fiber supplements such as psyllium, methylcellulose, and polycarbophil) hold water in the intestinal contents, increasing and softening fecal bulk.
 However, they can also worsen symptoms of constipation, and patients should be warned of this possibility prior to initiating supplements.